Yokun Ridge and Connecting Trails

-The Yokun Ridge Trail and connecting trails comprise 10+ miles of High Road routes through recreation and conservation lands along picturesque Yokun Ridge.
-Hikers can explore the trails with outstanding vistas and diverse habitats that link Pittsfield to Lenox.
-The entire route is open to hiking.
-It crosses properties of several different owners and the allowed uses vary on those segments.
-Please read the information below for details.
+Explore the trails with outstanding vistas and diverse habitats.
+The entire route is open to hiking and crosses properties of several different owners and the allowed uses vary on those segments.

-Enjoy this trail, which is best suited for hiking.
-No motorized vehicles are allowed.
-Please refer to the trail map for more detailed trail uses.
+• Enjoy this trail, which is best suited for hiking.

 Each mileage below is from the Mahanna Cobble Trailhead at Bousquet Mountain to that destination.
 All route mileage is one-way.